 In 2022, we were able to reduce our year to year emissions by around 20% from 2021, despite team growth, increased travel as we came out of the COVID-19 pandemic, add expansion of our cloud infrastructure.

 As always, we welcome feedback from anyone on how we can improve in 2023 and beyond, and conversely would be more than happy to answer any questions to help other small companies like ours take similar steps.

 Last year, we made the spreadsheet we used to estimate our emissions public - we’ve done the same this year with our updated estimator spreadsheet for any business similar to ours keen to generate a rough upper bound footprint for the same purpose.

 We use tCO2e (metric tonnes of carbon dioxide equivalent) to measure our footprint.
 This keeps our calculations simple and allows us to use a single number for offsets and future comparison.

 Wherever possible, we’ve leaned conservative in our estimates (for example, while we had employees join us throughout the year, we calculated their emissions on a whole-year basis).

 We have a single co-located office, at The Commons in Cremorne.
 Since 2019, they have been 100% carbon neutral (one of many reasons we’re located there), and they do a fantastic job of encouraging sustainability within the office.

-We survey employees to find out how their heat and electricity is supplied, then work on the basis of a 40 hour work week, for 45 work weeks per year, to get total electricity and heating emission estimates.
+We survey employees to find out how their heat and electricity is supplied, then work on an average number of work from home hours per week (26 hours across the company for 2022), for 45 work weeks per year, to get total electricity and heating emission estimates.

 In addition to the ongoing emission cost of running our workstations, there’s a a lifecycle emission cost associated with the sourcing, manufacture, and shipment of our hardware.
 These emissions are often much more significant than those generated by ongoing use, so it’s important to factor them into our overall footprint.